-14 CCTA, WCCTAC, and West County jurisdictions recognize that tracking paratransit rides is not a true measure of success when looking at countywide accessible transportation.
+&lt;sup>14 CCTA, WCCTAC, and West County jurisdictions recognize that tracking paratransit rides is not a true measure of success when looking at countywide accessible transportation.
 For instance, several nonprofits encourage those using on-demand paratransit services try fixed-route transit services to meet certain needs.
-Use of fixedroute transit is not accounted for in this RTO.
+Use of fixed-route transit is not accounted for in this RTO.
 CCTA, WCCTAC, and West County jurisdictions recognize that there may be more opportunities to track accessible transportation programs in a meaningful way in the next Action Plan update.
 This is particularly true with ongoing work that CCTA is doing as a result of their Accessible Transportation Strategic Plan adopted in 2021.

 The following actions are needed to achieve the RTO targets and to implement other goals and policies of this Action Plan, the CTP, and other regional long-range planning documents with shared priorities.
 For Contra Costa jurisdictions, requirements for compliance with the GMP are provided in the CCTA Implementation Guide, which specifies that Contra Costa jurisdictions have an obligation to implement Actions consistent with the time frame of the Action Plans.
 Compliance with this requirement will be evaluated by CCTA every other year, based on a Compliance Reporting Checklist submitted by the subregion's incorporated cities and the unincorporated portion of western Contra Costa County.
-All Actions are enumerated in a summary table in Appendix B, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.
+All Actions are enumerated in a summary table in Appendix C, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.

-- Transit-1: Work with local transit providers and regional funding agencies to identify funding for improvements for mobility (e.g., via bus) service in West County, including operations and maintenance and supporting infrastructure, such as bus yards. - Transit-2: Pursue plans, programs, and projects that incorporate pedestrian and bicycling access into transit-oriented development. - Transit-3: Work with CCTA to develop new or expanded mobility hubs along major activity centers and along freeways and other important corridors and work with partners to address issues related to ownership, acquisition, and oversight of operations and maintenance. - Transit-4: Work with the Water Emergency Transportation Authority (WETA), CCTA, and other partners to ensure ongoing operations of Richmond Ferry Service. - Transit-5: Work with passenger rail operators in countywide and regional efforts to implement passenger rail improvements in West County, such as providing higher frequency of service on the Capitol Corridor and San Joaquin Altamont Corridor Express (ACE) Corridor, and planning for the Link 21 program. - Transit-6: Pursue projects and programs that improve the passenger experience, such as upgrade systems, modernize stations, and expand the passenger capacity of BART stations. - Transit-7: Improve the reliability, efficiency, frequency, and travel time of transit (e.g., bus) service along RRS, especially on San Pablo Avenue. - Transit-8: Continue to work with CCTA and local jurisdictions to improve circulation and multimodal access near BART stations. - Transit-9: Implement the recommendations of the Contra Costa Accessible Transportation Strategic Plan, including the establishment of a new coordinating entity and a new, ongoing, and dedicated funding source. - Transit-10: Implement plans and support ongoing plans that promote regional express buses and enhance bus rapid transit along transit corridors and RRS. - Transit-11: Implement the recommendations of the West County High-Capacity Transit Study.
+- Transit-1: Work with local transit providers and regional funding agencies to identify funding for improvements for mobility (e.g., via bus) service in West County, including operations and maintenance and supporting infrastructure, such as bus yards. - Transit-2: Pursue plans, programs, and projects that incorporate pedestrian and bicycling access into transit-oriented development. - Transit-3: Work with CCTA to develop new or expanded mobility hubs along major activity centers and along freeways and other important corridors and work with partners to address issues related to ownership, acquisition, and oversight of operations and maintenance. - Transit-4: Work with the Water Emergency Transportation Authority (WETA), CCTA, and other partners to ensure ongoing operations of Richmond Ferry Service. - Transit-5: Work with passenger rail operators in countywide and regional efforts to implement passenger rail improvements in West County, such as providing higher frequency of service on the Capitol Corridor and San Joaquin Altamont Corridor Express (ACE) Corridor, and planning for the Link 21 program. - Transit-6: Pursue projects and programs that improve the passenger experience, such as upgrade systems, modernize stations, and expand the passenger capacity of BART stations. - Transit-7: Improve the reliability, efficiency, frequency, and travel time of transit (e.g., bus) service along RRS, especially on San Pablo Avenue. - Transit-8: Continue to work with CCTA and local jurisdictions to improve circulation and multimodal access near BART stations. - Transit-9: Implement the recommendations of the Contra Costa Accessible Transportation Strategic Plan, including the establishment of a new coordinating entity and a new, ongoing, and dedicated funding source. - Transit-10: Implement plans and support ongoing plans that promote regional express buses and enhance bus rapid transit along transit corridors and RRS. - Transit-11: Continue to consider the prospects for a BART extension from the Richmond Station to Contra Costa College in San Pablo and Hilltop in Richmond, with an awareness of the evaluation criteria in BART's system expansion policy.